Ex-Jack Daniel's distiller to make new whiskey in Tennessee

 The Townsend location will be along the Little River with the Townsend Greenway in the front of the 13.5-acre (5-hectare) property, offering access to cycling, running and nearby mountain biking and hiking trails.

+“I would like to say this is the first distillery in this county but you all know it's not,” joked Blount County Mayor Ed Mitchell.
+“I would like to say this is the first distillery where they asked the mayor to speak at.
+Things are really changing.”

-The distillery will make straight bourbon whiskey finished with maple wood “to produce a sip like no other,” Arnett said in the release.
+The distillery will make straight bourbon whiskey finished with maple wood “to produce a sip like no other,” Arnett said in a statement.

 In late 2020, Jack Daniel's announced Arnett's departure after a nearly 20-year stint with the powerhouse whiskey maker, including 12 years in which he led production.